tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_headless_cms.md

 path1: /publishingapis.html
 ---

 Rounding out the publishing tool options, there is a class of developer doc tools that provide online GUIs for authoring and publishing, but they still store your content as flat files in repositories such as GitHub and Bitbucket.
-In other words, they provide a WordPress.com-like experience for your content (giving you a user interface to browse your posts, pages, layouts, and other content), but allow your content to live in plain text files in version control repositories.
-This category of tools is called "headless CMSs."
+In other words, they provide a WordPress.com-like experience for your content (giving you a user interface to browse your posts, pages, layouts, and other content) but allow your content to live in plain text files in version control repositories.
+This type of tool is called a "headless CMS" because they are missing the head (database) as the source for your content.

 * TOC
 {:toc}